mongodb/docs-cluster-to-cluster-sync/source/includes/fact-oplog-disk-storage.rst

 .. important::

-   To use embedded verification, you must have a larger oplog on the destination.
+   To use :ref:`embedded verification <c2c-embedded-verifier>`, you must have a larger oplog on the destination.
 If you enable the embedded verifier and reduce the size of the destination oplog, the embedded verifier can fall off the oplog.

-If you need to reduce the overhead of the destination oplog entries and the :ref:`embedded verifier <c2c-embedded-verifier>` is disabled, you can:
+If you need to reduce the overhead of the destination oplog entries and the embedded verifier is disabled, you can:

 - Use the :setting:`~replication.oplogSizeMB` setting to lower the destination cluster's oplog size.